yudhatech/medixapp/readme.md

 ## About Medixapp

-Medixapp is intended to be a web application for database management in medical institution such as clinic, pharmacy or hospital
+Medixapp is intended to be a web application for database management and information system in medical institution such as clinic, pharmacy or hospital

 ## Contributing